Is it time to ditch your lead-acid battery for lithium-ion technology?

 - Significantly lighter (important for portable systems)

-- Can be deeply discharged without greatly affecting battery life
+- It can be deeply discharged without significantly affecting battery life

 - Heat sensitive